KatePavlovich/pizzabot/README.md

 When you type instructions press enter or click `Start delivery` button

-The board should appear and pizzabot will start delivery🍕😃 One by one steps will appear on the screen and if pizzabot reached the point of destination he drops the pizza🍕
+The answer and the board should appear and pizzabot will start delivery🍕😃 One by one steps will appear on the screen and if pizzabot reached the point of destination he drops the pizza🍕
 If there are some problems with inserted instructions validation message would appear.

+Pizzabot always starts at the origin point, (0, 0).
+As with a Cartesian plane, this point lies at the most south-westerly point of the grid.

+The instruction is one of:
+N: Move north
+S: Move south
+E: Move east
+W: Move west
+D: Drop pizza

+For `5x5 (1, 3) (4, 4)` one correct solution would be: ENNNDEEEND

 ## To run tests